wangdiam/StudyBuddy-Flash-Cards/README.md

 # StudyBuddyCapstoneProject

-A flash card application that helps students better organize their study materials for easier memorisation on the go.
-This app is built with MVVM architecture.
+A flash card application built in Android with a Firebase back end that helps students better organize their study materials for easier memorisation on the go.
+This app is built with the MVVM architecture.

 ## Built With